The Importance of Business Cash Flow Management

 Keep Inflows Timely and Predictable

 For optimal cash management, inflows should be collected as soon as possible.
 Offering discounts to customers for paying faster, even as little as 2%, can provide just enough of an incentive for clients to pay their bills sooner.
 Business managers should also follow up quickly on late payments and reassess business deals that aren’t performing.
-Selling or leasing idle equipment or property can also free up excess cash.

 For additional cash flow security, many organizations are leveraging escrow services.
 By utilizing business escrow, firms can ensure payments aren’t delayed, especially with costly or time-consuming projects.

-Keep Business Cash Safe and Working with Marketplace Banking™ by ADM
+Keep Business Cash Safe and Working

-Our goal is to provide organizations with access to unparalleled safety and nationally competitive returns.
-When businesses work with ADM, our team of deposit consultants will understand their needs and develop a strategy to optimize their cash management plan.
+At ADM, our goal is to provide organizations with access to unparalleled safety and nationally competitive returns.
+When businesses work with our team of deposit consultants, we will work to understand their needs and develop a strategy to optimize their cash management plan.
 Our team is our secret sauce, and you will understand that once you give us a call.
-For even more valuable insights on banking, interest rates, and effectively managing business cash, be sure to check out our Insights page and follow us on LinkedInTwitter and Facebook.